stedjo/php-codesniffer/README.md

     ![](https://raw.githubusercontent.com/stedjo/php-codesniffer/master/images/phpcs_version.png)

 3. **Create your ruleset based on PSR2**
-    - Open the _CodeSniffer Standards_ directory and create new folder called _DevTech_ (C:\php\pear\PHP\CodeSniffer\Standards\DevTech)
+    - Open the _CodeSniffer Standards_ directory and create new folder called _MyStyle_ (C:\php\pear\PHP\CodeSniffer\Standards\MyStyle)
-    - Copy and paste the attached _ruleset.xml_ file inside of the newly created directory (C:\php\pear\PHP\CodeSniffer\Standards\DevTech\ruleset.xml)
+    - Copy and paste the attached _ruleset.xml_ file inside of the newly created directory (C:\php\pear\PHP\CodeSniffer\Standards\MyStyle\ruleset.xml)
     - After this is done we will need to set up the _Code Style Scheme_ for our projects.
 This is used when running _Reformat_ on the legacy code, or while creating a new code from the scratch.
 PhpStorm will use this to structure your code layout, so you won&#39;t have to worry about complying the standard requirements.
-Go to your IDE _codestyles_ settings directory (mine is _C:\Users\stefan.djokic\.WebIde100\config\codestyles_) and paste the attached file _DevTech.xml_
+Go to your IDE _codestyles_ settings directory (mine is _C:\Users\stefan.djokic\.WebIde100\config\codestyles_) and paste the attached file _MyStyle.xml_

 4. **Configure PhpStorm**
     - Run your PhpStorm and open the Settings panel (Ctrl + Alt + S)